-- The certification report states the outcome of the evaluation of STARCOS SPK2.3 with Digital Signature Application StarCert referenced as TOE = Target of Evaluation in this report. - The certification report is only valid for the specified version(s) of the TOE.
-It can be extended to new or different versions as soon as a successful re-evaluation has been performed. - The consecutively numbered paragraphs in this certification report are formal statements from the Certification Body.
+- 6 The certification report states the outcome of the evaluation of STARCOS SPK 2.3 v 7.0 with Digital Signature Application StarCert v 2.2 - referenced as TOE = Target of Evaluation in this report. - The certification report is only valid for the specified version(s) of the TOE.
+It can be extended to new or different versions as soon as a successful reevaluation has been performed. - 8 The consecutively numbered paragraphs in this certification report are formal statements from the certification body.
 Unnumbered paragraphs contain statements of the sponsor (security target) or supplementary material. - 9 The certification report is intended - as a formal confirmation for the sponsor concerning the performed evaluation,

-- to assist the user of STARCOS SPK2.3 with Digital Signature Application StarCert when establishing an adequate security level. - The certification report contains pages 1 to 102.
-Copies of the certification report can be obtained from the sponsor or the Certification Body. - The certification report can be supplemented by statements of successful recertification and by annexes on special technical problems.
-Such statements and annexes will be published under - www.debiszert.de.
+- to assist the user of STARCOS SPK 2.3 v 7.0 with Digital Signature Application StarCert v 2.2 when establishing an adequate security level. - 10 The certification report contains pages 1 to 116.
+Copies of the certification report can be obtained from the sponsor or the certification body. - 11 The certification report can be supplemented by statements of successful re-certification and by annexes on special technical problems.
+Such statements and annexes will be published on the web pages of the certification body.